thomas-young-2013/thomas-young-2013.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a Ph.D. student at Peking University, advised by [Prof. Bin Cui](https://cs.pku.edu.cn/info/1082/1276.htm).
-He believes that by making data—along with the processing of data—easily accessible to non-expert users, we have the potential to make the world a better place.
-His current research focuses on building automatic machine learning systems to support machine learning and help facilitate data science.
+I faithfully believe that by making data—along with the processing of data—easily accessible to non-expert users, we have the potential to make the world a better place.
+My current research focuses on building automatic machine learning systems to support machine learning and help facilitate data science.
-Prior to that, I obtained my bachelor's degree at Sun Yat-Sen University.
+Prior to that, I obtained my bachelor's degree at [Sun Yat-Sen University](http://sysu.edu.cn/en/index.htm).
 For more information, please check my [CV](https://github.com/thomas-young-2013/thomas-young-2013.github.io/blob/master/files/CV/CV_yangli_2021_june.pdf).